-vi) Refer to the importance of agriculture research and extension services and their limitations from the Student's Book unit 9.
+vi) Refer to the importance of agriculture research and extension services and their limitations from the learner's book unit 9.

-Giv conclusive remarks on the lesson with reference to the content notes in the Student's Book Unit 9.
+Giv conclusive remarks on the lesson with reference to the content notes in the Learner's Book Unit 9.
 Learners note down the summarised points.
 Emphasise to learners that educating a farmer is the best facility the government of Rwanda can give to it's economy.
 This helps farmers to solve their own problems hence improving their lives.